KevinKra/JS-Guides/JS OOP.md

 To simplify the concept, image copying to be akin to `var a` being a person holding a pineapple, `var b` says I want to be exactly like `var a`, so I too am going to hold a pineapple.
 Link severed. `var a` now decides to hold a tomato. `var b` no longer cares about what `var a` is up to, so he simply keeps holding onto his pineapple.
 Passing value by reference is even more straightforward, everyone points to the basket of fruit, if it's changed everyone recognizes the modification.

+*I used these two examples to illustrate different ways to think about how data gets passed around, we will see that the linkages made between objects are neither passing by value or reference, but conceptually it mirrors the design of passing by reference in the sense of n objects all pointing to the same place.*

 > these concepts are very important in regards to functional programming and data mutation.
 A topic for a future guide.
 Just remember, in the event you need to mutate a data structure copy it and transform the copy, not the original that everyone is referencing.

 **Ok, back to Objects**